xHammer419x/RPi-HomeLab/README.md

 - Apply thermal paste to your heat sink, secure your heatsink to your CPU, and assemble the RPi inside of its case.
 - Connect your micro SD card to your RPi.
 - Connect your power supply and turn on your RPi.

-## Docker
-In order to begin preparing our home lab environment, we'll want to install [Docker](https://www.docker.com/) to manage our applications in containers, a package of software that includes every file and dependency needed to run an application.
-Deploying containers offer high maneuverabilty for applications within and between enivronments.